danielondon/vagrant_and_cpp/README.md

 *Besides Ubuntu 14, comes with GCC 4.8 which supports C++ 11.
 Ubuntu 12, comes with GCC  4.6 which does not support C++ 11.
 * Also be careful when creating sh files in windows.
 Use the tool dos2unix to convert them

+* vagrant up
+* vagrant ssh
+* cd /vagrant
+* ./build.sh

-After machine is app, execute following commands:
+# After machine is app, execute following commands:

 cd /vagrant/cpp-crossplatform
 mkdir build && cd build